-The District's fund financial statements are combined with the government-wide financial statements.
-The fund financial statements include a Balance Sheet and Statement of Revenues, Expenditures and Changes in Fund Balances.
+As discussed above, the District's fund financial statements are combined with the government-wide financial statements.
+The fund financial statements include a Balance Sheet and a Statement of Revenues, Expenditures and Changes in Fund Balances.

-Governmental Funds
+Governmental Fund

-The District has three governmental funds and considers each to be a major fund.
+The District has three governmental fund and considers each to be a major fund.

-General Fund - To account for resources not required to be accounted for in another fund, customer service revenues, operating costs and general expenditures.
+General Fund - To account for service revenues, property tax revenues, developer advances, operating costs and general expenditures.